urql-graphql/urql/docs/updates.md

 `updates` get arguments, but instead of the `parent` argument we get the result given from the server due to a subscription trigger or a mutation.

-Let's look at two additional methods provided by the cache to enable updates.
+Let's look at three additional methods provided by the cache to enable updates.

 The first we'll look at is `updateQuery`.
 This method, given a query and a result,